SMARA (spacecraft)

 SMARA (SMAll Reconnaissance of Atmospheres) is a proposed mission concept to the planet Jupiter.
-The mission would involve a swarm of tiny probes weighing less than 1 kilogram which would zip through the clouds of Jupiter by 2030, in conjunction with the ESA's Jupiter Icy Moons Explorer mission, beaming home data about the gas giant's dense atmosphere.
-According to estimates it could survive for up to 15 minutes in Jupiter's atmosphere and transmit enough information to give scientists a greater understanding of the atmosphere of Jupiter.
-They will each transmit 20 megabits of data after all.
+The mission would involve a swarm of tiny probes each weighing less than 1 kilogram which would zip through the clouds of Jupiter by 2030, in conjunction with the ESA's Jupiter Icy Moons Explorer mission, beaming home data about the gas giant's dense atmosphere.
+According to estimates, a probe can survive for up to 15 minutes in the atmosphere of Jupiter and transmit enough information to give scientists a greater understanding of that atmosphere.
+They will each transmit 20 megabits of data in total.
 The mission is named after the wind borne fruit released by maple trees.

 Instruments

 Much smaller probes, made possible by the miniaturization of electronics, cameras and other instruments, would survive the fall through Jupiter's atmosphere for much longer without a parachute, according to John Moores.
 NASA's robotic Galileo probe, which dived into Jupiter in 1995, had no camera, so the swarm of microprobes would represent the first look at Jupiter with a resolution greater than 15 kilometers per pixel.